atrn/ridl/README.md

 compiler.
 Of sorts.
 Compared to other tools that call themselves IDL compilers `ridl` stands out.
 Firstly because it does not use an interface definition language.
-And secondly because it doesn't actually _compile_ anything. ridl is an an _IDL compiler_ with no IDL, that doesn't compile.
-Sound good?
+And secondly because it doesn't actually _compile_ anything. ridl is an an _IDL compiler_ without an IDL, that it doesn't compile.

 ## What ridl does

-Instead of defining an IDL `ridl` uses an existing language, Go, and re-interprets type and constant declarations written in Go as definitions of _interfaces_. `ridl` parses Go code, using standard Go packages, builds a data structure to represent the entities defined by the code and then uses Go's standard template package to _execute_ user-supplied template files using the data structure as the so-called _template context_.
-The result is a transformation of the Go declarations to whatever output is produced by the supplied templates.
+Instead of defining an IDL `ridl` uses an existing language, Go, and re-interprets its constant and type declarations as definitions of _interfaces_. `ridl` parses the Go code, using standard Go packages, builds a data structure to represent the constants and types defined by the code, and then uses Go's standard template package to _execute_ user-supplied templates using this data structure as the so-called _template context_.
+The result is a transformation of the Go declarations to whatever is produced by the templates.
-This is what, in ridl, passes for _compilation_.

-## Templates

-The `ridl` source includes templates to convert Go decalrations to C++.
+ridl comes with some templates to demonstrate the approach.
+The primary template is used to convert the Go declarations to C++.
+This is the first usage and ridl's initial features support this use.

 ## What ridl doesn't do

-Other languages are more expressive when it comes to data structuring and other details.
-Being based on Go and its syntax ridl has no unions nor does it provide any support for the versioning issue.
+Other IDLs and RPC or protocol description languages are more expressive.
+Being based on Go ridl has no unions and offers no direct support for interfsce versioning.

-### Missing features list
+### Missing features

 - no _union_ types
 - no _versioning_